How to grow microgreens

 Children like colourful, fun containers such as tin cans, colourful pottery cups or shallow bowls, but see-through containers are also fun as they can watch the root growth.
-The top of a plastic drink bottles can be cut off and placed over the base to produce a mini-greenhouse.
+The top of a plastic drink bottle can be cut off and placed over the base to produce a mini-greenhouse.

-Choose vigorous seeds that germinate and grow quickly like radish, peas and brassicas.
+Choose vigorous seeds that germinate and grow quickly like radish, peas, and brassicas.
 Radishes are super-fast but may be a bit spicy for younger palettes.

 4 TIPS FOR HARVEST